kubenet-dev/docs/docs/02-examples/05_defaultnetwork.md

 topo3nodesrl.default.ibgp     True    topo3nodesrl.default   staticID    65535         65535
 ```

-A Set of IP claims are created for the respective loopbacks and inter-subnet links.
+A Set of IP claims are created for the respective loopbacks and inter-subnet links using the IPClaim API.

 ```
 kubectl get ipclaims.ipam.be.kuid.dev